in-fun/mcpbar/README.md

 ## 🌟 Features

 - 🔄 Simple installation and management of MCP servers
+- 🛠️ User-friendly command-line interface with interactive prompts for easy configuration
 - 📱 Works cross platform
+- 🔍 Search, install, disable, and enable MCP servers with ease

 ## 📦 Installation